valeriepatu9/ece-devops-2020-fall/modules/6-docker-containers/labs.md

 ## 5. Build and run a multiple container app with Docker Compose

-1. Docker Compose should be included in your Docker installation (on Windows and Mac at least), if not install it using the official [instructions](https://docs.docker.com/compose/install/)
+1. Docker Compose should be included in your Docker installation (on Windows and Mac at least), if not install it using the official [instructions](https://docs.docker.com/compose/install/).
-2. Navigate to the [`hello-world-docker-compose`](assets/hello-world-docker-compose) directory
+2. Navigate to the [`hello-world-docker-compose`](assets/hello-world-docker-compose) directory and check out the `dbClient.js`, `server.js`, `package.json` and `Dockerfile` files.
 3. Build the Docker image inside this directory with the name on your choice
 4. Fill the missing part of the `docker-compose.yaml` file to make it use the container you just built.
 You can take an inspiration from [that example](content.md#docker-compose-example).
 5. Start the containers with `docker-compose up`